ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

 Click Finish.

 From here you can eject your USB and/or boot into your new portable operating system.

 - Make sure the computer is set to boot from USB.
 Check the BIOS.

 When the menu pops up, move the selection down to Select the `System Tools` menu

 Select the Kali-Linux Operating System

 This will take you to the Kali Menu.
 Select `Live USB Persistence`

-- This will bring you to the Kali Desktop
+- This will bring you to the Kali Desktop.

 ### Setting Persistence